chjYuan/RPG_adventure/README.md

 # Welcome to our text Game RPG_adventure!
 This is a project based on the course "Advanced Programming" of TUM.

-## Version 1.0 author :Chengjie Yuan,Sibo Hao
+## Version 1.0 author : Sibo Hao, Chengjie Yuan

 # Let's get started
 ## Installation